ScriptFUSION/Porter/README.md

 Create a `new Porter` instance—we'll usually only need one per application.
 Porter's constructor requires a [PSR-11][] compatible `ContainerInterface` that acts as a repository of [providers](#providers).

 When integrating Porter into a typical MVC framework application, we'll usually have a service locator or DI container implementing this interface already.
 We can simply inject the entire container into Porter, although it's best practice to create a separate container just for Porter's providers.
+For an example of doing this correctly in Symfony, see the [Symfony quickstart][].

 Without a framework, pick any [PSR-11 compatible library][PSR-11 search] and inject an instance of its container class.
 We could even write our own container since the interface is easy to implement, but using an existing library is beneficial, particularly since most support lazy-loading of services.
-If you're not sure which to use, [Joomla DI](https://github.com/joomla-framework/di) is fairly lightweight and straightforward.
+If you're not sure which to use, [Joomla DI](https://github.com/joomla-framework/di) seems fairly simple and light.

 ### Registering providers

 Configure the container by registering one or more Porter [providers][Provider].
 In this example we'll add the [ECB provider][] for foreign exchange rates.
 Most provider libraries will export just one provider class; in this case it's `EuropeanCentralBankProvider`.
 We could add the provider to the container by writing something similar to `$container->set(EuropeanCentralBankProvider::class, new EuropeanCentralBankProvider)`, but consult the manual for your particular container implementation for the exact syntax.

 It is recommended to use the provider's class name as the container service name, as in the example in the previous paragraph.
 Porter will retrieve the service matching the provider's class name by default, so this reduces friction when getting started.
-If we use a different service name, it will need to be configured later in the `Import` by calling `setProviderName()`.
+If we use a different service name, it will need to be configured on the `Import` by calling `setProviderName()`.

 ### Importing data